"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 PARSING "ACTION AT A DISTANCE"

-The original Needle provides a matrix of random geometric probability.
-Its immutable relative length serves as gravity's own universal random unit of measure.
-That is: relative 1/4 pi.
+The original Needle and its randomness provide a foundational matrix of geometric probability for "action at a distance."
+The original Needle's immutable relative length serves as gravity's own universal random unit of measure: relative 1/4 pi, relative to the measurement of a pi-angle (diameter).

 Action at a distance is a natural extension of the original Needle.
-Together, they can apparently predict the geometric probability of any random series of anything, complete with a flat bet advantage.
+Together, they can apparently predict the geometric probability of any random series of anything, complete with the same flat bet advantage!

-Every random event (of anything of any kind whatsoever) is on one end of the diameter of the field, object or game.
+Every stream of random events (of anything of any kind whatsoever) is on one end of the diameter of the field, object or "game" under random measurement.
 This applies regardless of the "shape" of the field, object or "game."

 There is only one diameter.

-A randomly measured diameter has three poles: one end, the Center of Rotation (COR), the "other end."
+Gravitationally, randomly, geometrically, a randomly measured diameter has only three poles: one end, the Center of Rotation (COR), the "other end."

-The geometric truth of randomness and gravity may be demonstrated by predicting each relative pi-angle pole (opposing end pole of a straight line) in a series of random measurements.
+The geometric truth of randomness and gravity may be demonstrated by predicting each relative pi-angle pole as the third random event in a series of three random events on the three pole diameter of any randomly measured field or "game."

-On a randomly measured three pole diameter, the middle or "second" event is matched, as a matter of probability, with the Center of Rotation.
-This allows the third pole to be predicted at the third trial as the relative third pole on a three pole diameter.
+On a randomly measured three pole diameter, the middle or "second" event is matched (whether as a matter of probability or possibility) with the Center of Rotation.
+This allows the third pole to be predicted, at the third trial, as the relative third pole on a three pole diameter.

 In other words, the three part finesse methodology in "action at a distance" allows the three part geometric structure of the random prediction (or "bet") to automatically match the three part geometric structure of geometric probability, at the relative third trial, with the relative opposing third pole of a three pole diameter.
-This is in application on a wheel of two dimensions.
+This applies cleanly with a wheel of two dimensions.
 With some other game "shapes" (ex: dice and RNGs) the finesse must account for the "game's" additional cross radii.
-The fundamental theory concerning the relative pi-angle pole remains unchanged since the fundamental theory is of geometric probability and the cross radii are the simple algebra of averages.
+The fundamental theory concerning the relative pi-angle pole remains unchanged since the fundamental theory is based on geometric probability while the cross radii are the simple unpredictable algebra of averages.

 Traditional random theory doesn't recognize geometric probability.
 Therein is the flat bet advantage.
-Traditional random theory expects and "pays off" opposing poles as a .25 algebraic possibility.
+Traditional random theory expects and "pays off" all opposing poles as a .25 algebraic possibility or algebraic portion thereof.

 The methodology of "action at a distance" uses a geometric finesse to eliminate the Center of Rotation from statistical consideration.
 On a randomly measured 3 pole diameter, as a matter of probability, the COR is the second (or "middle") of a series of three random measurements.